ctueck/HEIDI/Problem Domains/HEI Identifiers.md

 The following use cases should be made possible/be facilitated by an enhanced approach to HEI identifiers.

 **NB: This is an initial collection of use cases.
-We aim to supplement those with contributions from stakeholders during the discussion.**
+We aim to supplement those with contributions from stakeholders during the discussion.
+Use cases should be defined in line with [this template](../Supporting/UseCaseTemplate.md).**

 ### Cross-check Institution Data